kanerep/gatsby-starter-netlify-cms/src/pages/mum-and-baby-fitness-classes/index.md

         A 45 minute class designed to strengthen and build stamina.
 In these classes we include cardio, weight training, body conditioning using resistance bands and a core pelvic floor section.
-These classes are currently running on Tuesday mornings 10:15-11:00 am at the Cosby Village hall, LE9 1RN and on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
+These classes are currently running on Tuesday and Wednesday mornings 10:15-11:00 am at the Cosby Village hall, LE9 1RN and on Friday mornings 10:15-11am at the Blaby and Whetstone Boys club, LE8 6LW.
       testheading: "Mum and Baby Fitness Classes "
     - image: /img/image4-1-.jpeg
       text: "If you feel you need a more individualised fitness plan or extra help